 Finally, its simplicity is found in its ease of use.
 For example, it’s equipped with a ‘right-side-up’ star diagonal, meaning images are not upside down when viewed as is the case with most other refractors.
 This is definitely an advantage, especially when trying to use the simple two-way pan-head mount to slew the telescope to your desired target.

-5. Unistellar eVscope: Best for observing in groups
+5. Unistellar eVscope: Best for group observation

 Unistellar’s eVscope is the next generation in telescopes, integrating an electronic sensor at the telescope’s focus, producing an image that builds up in detail, color and contrast over time as the sensor acquires more photons.